ZhishanQ/ZhishanQ.github.io/_pages/about.md

 Hefei University , *09/2017 - 06/2022*

-* B.S. in Electronic Engineering and Information Science
+* B.S. in Electronic and Information Engineering

 ## Publications